Categories

 GenAI Does Not Change the Need for Control.
 It Changes the Terrain

 One of the most important points in the COSO paper is that GenAI does not upend the COSO Internal Control-Integrated Framework.
 Rather, it changes the environment in which those controls operate.
 The five familiar COSO components remain the same: control environment, risk assessment, control activities, information and communication, and monitoring activities.
 What changes is the nature of the underlying risk.
-GenAI introduces probabilistic outputs, model drift, prompt injection, opaque reasoning, rapid configuration changes, and shadow AI adoption outside normal approval channels.
+GenAI introduces probabilistic outputs, model drift, prompt injection, opaque reasoning, rapid configuration changes, and the adoption of shadow AI outside normal approval channels.
 That is a very useful framing for compliance officers.

 This is where compliance can and should lead.
 We understand what it means to build controls around fast-moving risk.
 We understand escalation, role clarity, training, monitoring, and accountability.
 COSO is effectively telling compliance professionals, “You already know more about governing GenAI than you think.
 Now apply that muscle memory with precision.”